A question I frequently get from Learning Revolution subscribers is where can I find help creating online courses?

 I’ll admit I know the least about this one.
 It’s a bit of a wildcard until I find out more, but I think it has potential – and, besides, it looks well worth spreading the word about.
 Girl Develop It is a nonprofit organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.
 The organization now has chapters in 56 cities across the U.S. and while the program does not focus on course development, it seems logical that this is a group of women who could likely wrap their heads around online course creation.

 A while back, course platform maker Thinkific started an expert market place to connect course entrepreneurs with people who could help them with all aspects of their course business.
-I’m not sure the effort has gotten much love since it started, but there are a number of people listed there who can provide course development help (using any tools – not just Thinkific).
+While the initiative is obviously aimed mainly at Thinkific customers, most of the experts listed there who can provide course development help (using any tools – not just Thinkific).
 There are also a number of people who can help you with effectively marketing and selling your courses.

 So, those are half a dozen options.
 I’ll note, too, that many of these apply as well for classroom-based courses and seminars as for online.

 Now, I’d love to hear from you: have you had success (or not!) with any of the options above?
 Where have you been able to find help with creating online courses?
 Are you a course developer who can offer help creating online courses?
 Please comment and share.